 What Can I Do To Help My Loved One in Jail?

-The Law Offices of Barton Morris is committed to ensuring that non-violent offenders are given a fighting chance to avoid this terrible pandemic as much as possible.
+Our attorneys are committed to ensuring that inmates are given a fighting chance to avoid this terrible pandemic as much as possible.

 Are currently housed in a county jail awaiting trial or sentencing,